EGI-Federation/cloud-info-provider/RELEASING.md

   - Type of issue: Middleware
   - Assign to support unit: `EGI Software Provisioning Support`
   - Version number
-  - Link to release notes (GitHub and AppDB release pages)
+  - Link to release notes (GitHub release pages)
   - List of packages to release in CMD